richarddmorey/tweetRcode/README.md

 3. Highlight the entire text.
 4. Open the Addins menu from the top of the RStudio window, and click "Get a blog" under "tweetRcode".
 If you've set up authentication correctly, the tweet should post automatically (check twitter).

+"Get a blog (configurable)" lets you edit the text and post it as a reply, if you like.
+The simple interface just splits and tweets.

 ## Tweeting some R code

 You'll need to have configured the authentications before you do this.